kaby76/Piggy/README.md

 As with ClangSharp and CppSharp, input C files are parsed by Clang to get an [abstract syntax tree (AST)](http://clang.llvm.org/docs/IntroductionToTheClangAST.html).
 However, Piggy moves the visitor code into templates which are compiled and run during a DFS traversal of the AST.
-Ttemplates contain tree regular expressions, inlined code, and embedded C# code for processing of the tree data into output.
-The advantage of this approach is to make it easy for people to change the translation of C code into C# pinvoke code.
+Templates contain tree regular expressions, inlined code, and embedded C# code for processing of the tree data into output.
+The advantage of this approach is for developers to easily customize the translation of C code into C# code (or whatever language you'd like).
 This tool does not read DLLs for P/Invoke generation, only the headers.

 Piggy extends the ideas of other pinvoke generators:
 * [SWIG](http://swig.org/), the original pinvoke generator, which uses a specification file containing type maps.